Sampath123150/Marketing---campaign---data---cleaning---project/README.md

-# Marketing---campaign---data---cleaning---project
+# Data Cleaning and Preprocessing — Campaign Performance Dataset

+## Overview

-Data cleaning and pre-processing of a Campaign Performance dataset using Python (Pandas).
-Includes handling missing values, duplicates, inconsistent formats, and data type corrections.
+This project focuses on cleaning and preprocessing a raw Campaign Performance dataset to prepare it for further analysis and modeling.
+The dataset initially contained missing values, duplicate records, inconsistent column naming, and unstructured data formats.
+All cleaning operations were performed using Python (Pandas).